tiagosiebler/awesome-crypto-examples/README.md

 Wondering how to "[insert something crypto & nodejs related]"?
 Welcome to a loose collection of node.js examples and demos in the world of algo trading (especially cryptocurrencies).

 What kind of examples?
-- Working with REST APIs
+- Working with crypto exchange REST APIs
-- Working with WebSockets
+- Working with crypto exchange WebSocket streams
 - Anything else crypto + node.js?

 Note: these are not meant to suggest best practices.
 These are purely demonstrations for one (or more) way(s) for doing various things.